Authentic Lessons for 21st Century Learning

 20 Minute(s)

-Display slide 7 prepare to show the Legally Blonde scene to students.
-Set the scene by explaining that the lead character, Elle, is a law student and is defending her client, who is accused of murder.
+Display slide 7 and prepare to show the clip of Legally Blonde to students.
+Set the scene by explaining that the lead character in the movie, Elle, is a law student and is defending her client, who is accused of murder.
 Inform students that in this part of the scene, Elle is asking a witness questions to prove that her client is not guilty of murder.
 Ask students to evaluate Elle’s argument by listening for strong points she makes and places she could have improved.

-After playing the video, move to slide 8 and have students get into pairs.
+After playing the video, move to slide 8 and have students find an Elbow Partner.

-When students are finished, transition through slides 10-13 and facilitate a whole-class discussion over the four questions.
+After students have shared responses for each argument in the table, transition through slides 10–13 and facilitate a whole-class discussion about the questions on the slides.

 Explain